python/editorial-board/content/expectations.md

 - A project is listed only if it is desirable, has been realistically scoped, and major decisions have been made.
 There may not yet be an EB sponsor, but one will be identified before the project is started.
 The projects are ready for someone to start working on them; they have been concretely scoped out.
 - Each project is described with enough detail to be actionable, including the challenges and risks involved, not just the desired outcome.
-- We hold ourselves to project-managing these efforts, not merely naming them.
+- We hold ourselves to overseeing these efforts, not merely naming them.
+We are committed to supporting the docs community in finishing them.

 ## Member expectations